SipT1k/Localizator/README.md

 ## Contributing

-If you would like to contribute to localization, feel free to do so via our [Crowdin Project](https://crowdin.com/project/wuthery-localizator).
+If you would like to contribute to localization, feel free to clone this repository and edit language files in [`/localizations`](/localizations/) directory.
 If you want a new language to be added to the repo, please open an issue.

 ## Scripts